Forced conversion: Islam

+Against Christians

+After the Arab conquests, a number of Christian Arab tribes suffered enslavement and forced conversion.

+The Teaching of Jacob (written soon after the death of Muhammad), is one of the earliest records on Islam and "implies that Muslims tried, on threat of death to make Christians abjure Christianity and accept Islam.”

 Jizya and conversion

-According to Ye'or, upon payment of the jizya tax, the dhimmi (jizya paying resident of Islamic state or country) would receive a receipt of payment, either in the form of a piece of paper or parchment or as a seal humiliatingly placed upon their neck, and was thereafter compelled to carry this receipt wherever he went within the realms of Islam.
-Failure to produce an up-to-date jizya receipt on the request of a Muslim could result in death or forced conversion to Islam of the dhimmi in question.
-Jews and Christians were required to pay the jizyah while pagans depending on the four Madhhabs were either required to accept Islam, pay the jizya, be exiled, or be killed.
-Some historians believe that forced conversion was rare in Islamic history, and most conversions to Islam were voluntary.
+Non-Muslims were required to pay the jizya while pagans were either required to accept Islam, pay the jizya, be exiled, or be killed, depending on which of the four main schools of Islamic law their conqueror followed.
+Some historians believe that forced conversion was rare in early Islamic history, and most conversions to Islam were voluntary.
 Muslim rulers were often more interested in conquest than conversion.
 Ira Lapidus points towards "interwoven terms of political and economic benefits and of a sophisticated culture and religion" as appealing to the masses.
 He writes that:The question of why people convert to Islam has always generated the intense feeling.
 Earlier generations of European scholars believed that conversions to Islam were made at the point of the sword, and that conquered peoples were given the choice of conversion or death.
 It is now apparent that conversion by force, while not unknown in Muslim countries, was, in fact, rare.
 Muslim conquerors ordinarily wished to dominate rather than convert, and most conversions to Islam were voluntary. (...)
 In most cases, worldly and spiritual motives for conversion blended together.
 Moreover, conversion to Islam did not necessarily imply a complete turning from an old to a totally new life.
 While it entailed the acceptance of new religious beliefs and membership in a new religious community, most converts retained a deep attachment to the cultures and communities from which they came.Muslim scholars like Abu Hanifa and Abu Yusuf stated that the jizya tax should be paid by Non-Muslims (Kuffar) regardless of their religion, some later and also earlier Muslim jurists did not permit Non-Muslims who are not People of the Book or Ahle-Kitab (Jews, Christians, Sabians) pay the jizya.
 Instead, they only allowed them (non-Ahle-Kitab) to avoid death by choosing to convert to Islam.
 Of the four schools of Islamic jurisprudence, the Hanafi and Maliki schools allow polytheists to be granted dhimmi status, except Arab polytheists.
 However, the Shafi'i, Hanbali and Zahiri schools only consider Christians, Jews, and Sabians to be eligible to belong to the dhimmi category.